Wrlog/Wr.github.io/_posts/2022-07-05-Hysteresis.md

 - **Going up** (as concentration rises): The effect follows one path
 - **Coming down** (as concentration falls): The effect follows a different path

 This creates a closed loop in the concentration-effect plane.
+The direction of the loop (counter-clockwise vs. clockwise) provides critical information about the underlying mechanism.

 ---